 After the shot is fired the recoil would push the gun back 8 feet or more.
 It would have to be rolled back to it’s original firing position after each shot and the whole process would start again.

 Civil War artillery was extremely important, it even turned the tide of many battles during the course of the war.
-The artillery bombardment preceding Pickett’s Charge at the battle of Gettysburg was so loud it could be heard in Baltimore.
+The artillery bombardment on the third day of the Battle of Gettysburg is one of the best examples of this.
+The artillery bombardment preceding Pickett’s Charge was so loud it could be heard sixty miles away in Baltimore.
+The people of Baltimore could hear a low rumbling sound coming from the west that lasted well over an hour.
+Imagine the sound of distant thunder from an approaching storm.

 Artillery played a pivotal role during the conflict.
-Destroying or capturing the enemy’s artillery was an important goal for both sides during the Civil War.
+Destroying or capturing the enemy’s artillery became an important goal for both sides during the Civil War.